moth-quantum/MicroMoth/docs/index.rst

-MicroQiskit Library Reference
+MicroMoth Library Reference
 *****************************

-Qiskit is a framework for quantum computation.
-The full version of is implemented in Python 3.
-See https://qiskit.org for more details.
+This documentation is for MicroMoth, a minimal quantum compting SDK suitable for porting to other programming languages.

-This documentation is for MicroQiskit, a minimal reimplementation of Qiskit suitable for porting to other programming languages.
-It is intended for educational and testing purposes.
+MicroMoth is maintained by [Moth Quantum](https://mothquantum.com/).
+It is a fork and continuation of [MicroQiskit](https://microqiskit.readthedocs.io/en/latest/#).

 * :doc:`MicroPython/Python 2 <../micropython>`